 What’s inside the Plum Island Animal Disease Center

 Building 257, located at Fort Terry, was completed around 1911.
 The original purpose of the building was to store weapons, such as mines, and the structure was designated the Combined Torpedo Storehouse and Cable Tanks building.
 Fort Terry went through a period of activations and deactivations through World War II until the U.S. Army Chemical Corps took over the facility in 1952 for use in animal biological warfare (BW) research.
 The conversion of Fort Terry to a biological warfare facility required the remodeling of Building 257 and other structures.
-As work neared completion on the lab and other facilities in the spring of 1954, the mission of Fort Terry suddenly changed.
-Construction was completed on May 26, 1954, but the Fort Terry was quickly transferred to the USDA on July 1, 1954.
+In the spring of 1954, as work neared completion, the mission inexplicably changed.
+Construction was completed on May 26, 1954, but Fort Terry was quickly transferred to the USDA on July 1, 1954.
 At the time scientists from the Bureau of Animal Industry were already working in Building 257.

 The Building 101 structure is a 164,000-square-foot T-shaped white building.
 It is situated on Plum Island’s northwest plateau on a 10-acre site where it is buttressed by a steep cliff which drops into the ocean.
 To the east of the building’s site is the old Plum Island Lighthouse.